How to Make Pumpkin Seeds at Home

 Health Benefits of Pumpkin Seeds

-When you make pumpkin seeds at home you get the fibre-rich husk plus nutritious pepita inside.
+When you make pumpkin seeds at home you get the fibre-rich husk plus nutritious seed kernel inside.
 A quarter cup of whole pumpkin seeds packs a surprising amount of nutrition for very few calories:

 - 3 g of protein